Darxo/Hardened/README.md

 - Reach Mechanic has been simplified
 - Almost all shield changes have been reverted
-- A huge amount of perks are reworked or rebalanced
+- ~60 perks are reworked or rebalanced
+- 2 new perks are introduced
-- Some skills are tweaked
+- ~25 skills are tweaked
-- Some enemies are tweaked
+- ~20 enemies are slightly tweaked
-- Several smaller QoL features have been added
+- ~30 QoL features or changes
-- Several niche vanilla bugs are fixed
+- ~13 niche vanilla bugs are fixed

 # List of all Changes